awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-swagger-extensions-authorizer.md

 ## x\-amazon\-apigateway\-authorizer Examples<a name="api-gateway-swagger-extensions-authorizer-example"></a>

-The following Swagger security definitions example specifies a Lambda authorizer of the "token" type and named `test-authorizer`\.
+The following OpenAPI security definitions example specifies a Lambda authorizer of the "token" type and named `test-authorizer`\.

 ```
   "securityDefinitions" : {